-- The needs assessment has identified need of \$10.1 billion for transportation infrastructure through 2030. - The City has already identified \$3.7 billion of funding for transportation infrastructure through 2030 leaving gap of \$6.0 billion. - Future investments should focus on primarily improving the core, next enhancing the existing system, then expanding to meet growth. - The Task Force's priorities are to improve transportation reliability, system efficiency, accessibility and safety, and expanding for growth.
+- The needs assessment has identified need of \$10.1 billion for transportation infrastructure through 2030. - The City has already identified \$3.7 billion of funding for transportation infrastructure through 2030 leaving gap of \$6.4 billion. - Future investments should focus on primarily improving the core, next enhancing the existing system, then expanding to meet growth. - The Task Force's priorities are to improve transportation reliability, system efficiency, accessibility and safety, equity for all users, and expanding for growth.